dsipetcher/spendings-tracking-app/README.md

   survive restarts without a backend.
 - **Manual control**: Users can edit merchants, notes, categories, totals, or disable original image storage in Settings to save disk space.
+- **Multi-currency view**: Each receipt, history row, and dashboard widget shows the original amount, a base currency (USD/EUR selectable) and the user’s personal currency using cached forex rates.
 - **Original image audit**: Every saved operation can link back to the captured photo, viewable from the receipt detail screen if the feature is enabled.